PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 Predefined Handshapes
 *********************

+While it is always possible to manually specify each component of the hand configuration, sometimes it is more efficient to use or start with handshapes that are pre-specified.
+To that end, we have included a set of 132 handshapes that have already been coded using the Johnson & Liddell SLP system ([Johnson2011b]_, [Johnson2012]_), which we refer to as "predefined handshapes."
+This section describes how to use these handshapes in the software and the conventions we used when coding them, and includes a list of all the handshapes included.
+The handshapes were selected by (1) using the handshapes available and created by <a href="http://www.cslds.org/v4/resources.php?id=1">CSLDS, CUHK</a> and (2) the set of handshapes included in the Canadian Dictionary of ASL [CDASL]_).
+We make no specific claims about the 'completeness' of this inventory for covering handshapes that are found in the world's sign languages; these were simply the set most readily available to us and most relevant for our own research projects.
+We gratefully acknowledge the work of Cristina Lee in drawing the images used for the handshapes that are not made from the CUHK font map.

 .. _select_handshape:

 1. Selecting a Predefined Handshape
 ```````````````````````````````````
-To select a predefined handshape click on the hand icon on the menu bar at the top left.
+To select a predefined handshape, you first need to be in the :ref:`hand_configuration` dialogue box.
+Click on the "Load predefined handshape" button.
 A new window will open.
 The predefined handshapes are organized vertically by base handshape and horizontally by modification type.
-For example, if you are searching for 'clawed-F', you can find it in the 'F' row and the 'clawed' column. (see :ref:`handshape_images`)
+For example, if you are searching for 'clawed-F', you can find it in the 'F' row and the 'clawed' column (see :ref:`handshape_images`).

-The configuration and hand for which you are selecting the handshape will default to the one that has already been selected in the 'handshape transcription' window, but it can be changed on the top bar of the predefined handshapes window.
-For example, if you want to select a predefined handshape for
-Configuration 1 of Hand 2, select the option 'Config1 Hand2' and then select the handshape.

-Once you have selected a predefined handshape, the transcription will be filled in to the slots of the appropriate configuration and hand on the 'handshape transcription' window.
+Once you have selected a predefined handshape, the transcription will be filled in to the slots of the appropriate configuration and hand on the 'hand configuration selection' window.
 The name and image of the selected handshape will appear to the right of the slots.
+To change the selection, you can simply select another predefined handshape to replace it.
+Once the right shape has been selected, the predefined handshape selection window can simply be closed; there is no separate step of 'saving' the handshape.
 To clear this selection, click on the 'clear' button to the right of the predefined handshape name.
-To change the selection, you can simply select another predefined handshape to replace it (while the configuration and hand you are trying to change is still selected).

 .. _make_changes:

 2. Making Specific Changes
 ``````````````````````````
 Once a predefined handshape has been selected, you can change individual slots of the transcription by clicking on a slot and either selecting an option from the dropdown menu or typing in the appropriate symbol.
-Once changes are made, the name and image of the predefined handshape will no longer appear to the right of the transcription.
+Once changes are made, the name and image of the predefined handshape will no longer appear to the right of the transcription, unless the new transcription happens to be an exact match for a different predefined handshape.
 (For more detailed explanation of the transcription process, see :ref:`transcription_process.rst`).

 .. _handshape_conventions:

 3. Conventions for How Predefined Handshapes were Coded
 ```````````````````````````````````````````````````````
--- *Note: Kathleen to add to/edit this part*

 The transcription system for the predefined handshapes is based on the system outlined by Johnson & Lidell (2011, 2012).
 Specific changes to this system were made for the predefined handshapes used in SLPAA.
-The conventions are organized in three main parts: I) General Conventions :ref:`general_conventions` II) Baseline Handshapes :ref:`baseline_handshapes` III) Derived Handshapes :ref:`derived_handshapes`
+The conventions are organized in three main parts: I) General Conventions :ref:`general_conventions`; II) Baseline Handshapes :ref:`baseline_handshapes` (i.e., information about the basic handshapes, such as the 'A' handshape); III) Derived Handshapes :ref:`derived_handshapes` (i.e., information about handshapes that are variations derived from the basic handshapes, such as the 'extended A' handshape).

 .. _general_conventions: